Everything You Need to Know About Tasmania: 14 Questions Answered

 Getting There

-Q: How do I get to Tasmania?
+Q: How do you get to Tasmania?

 Yes.
 Tasmania is an Australian state, not a separate country.
 Your ETA (subclass 601, AUD $20 for US/Canada) or eVisitor (subclass 651, free for UK/EU) covers you.
 No additional permits needed.